Developer guide

 <boolean>

-If true, users are required to submit their email address without verification.
+Requires users to submit an email without verification.

 false